IBK-DevOPs/DevOps_training/Linux_Project/README.md

 ### CAT COMMAND
 The name cat stands for concatenate, which means to join or link together.The cat command in Linux is a versatile tool that can be used to perform various file-related operations, such as viewing, creating, copying, merging, and manipulating files.
-Type belpw command.
+Type below command.
 To view a sigle file cat file_name *cat [options] filename(s)*
 *cat DevOps_training*
 ![Alt text](<Image/Cat, cp,mv .png>)